 We can learn to let grief be.
 Not everything is fixable and that’s okay.
 There is a big word that captures this idea somewhat, and that is acceptance.
 But I don’t like that word.

 What is something interesting you’ve recently learned?

-Behind every successful student is a caring adult.
-Who is your caring adult?
+Behind every successful person is a caring adult.
+Who has been your caring adult?